Kristin Lems: Early life and education

 Lems grew up in Evanston, Illinois and started singing at a young age.
-She has an A.B. from The University of Michigan (1972).
-She earned master's degrees in West Asian Studies (1975) and Teaching English as a Second Language (1983) from the University of Illinois Urbana-Champaign.
-She earned a Doctorate of Education in Reading and Language from National College of Education at National Louis University (2003).
+She has an A.B. from The University of Michigan (1972) and earned master's degrees in West Asian Studies (1975) and Teaching English as a Second Language (1983) from the University of Illinois Urbana-Champaign.
+She also earned a Doctorate of Education in Reading and Language from the National College of Education at National Louis University (2003).
 She spent time on a Fulbright fellowship training teachers in Algeria.
-In 1993 Lems joined the faculty of National Louis University, and as of 2022 she is a professor there.
+In 1993, Lems joined the faculty of National Louis University, and as of 2022 she is a professor there.

 Biography

-Lems' is known music and musical performances, for advocating for the Equal Rights Amendment, and for her work within the teaching of English as a second language.
+Lems' is known for her music and musical performances, for advocating for the Equal Rights Amendment, and for her work in the teaching of English as a second language.

 Lems organized a local Womenfolk's Festival in Illinois that occurred on November 16, 1973.
-After that she became lead organizer for the first National Women's Music Festival that was held on the campus of the University of Illinois in 1974.
-Lems founded the festival because she wanted to provide more opportunities for women to perform, and she was particularly motivated after attending a folk festival with no women artists She continued as the lead organizer through 1978.
+After that, she became lead organizer for the first National Women's Music Festival that was held on the campus of the University of Illinois in 1974.
+Lems founded the festival because she wanted to provide more opportunities for women to perform, and she was particularly motivated after attending a folk festival with no women artists.
+She continued as the lead organizer through 1978.

-Lems has performed in concerts around the United States, and is primarily known for the singing in support of the Equal Rights Amendment, most notably with her song the Ballad of the ERA.
-In 1978 she described her goal of bringing music both to people who are politically motivated and women in general.
+Lems has performed in concerts around the United States, and is primarily known for singing in support of the Equal Rights Amendment, most notably with her song the Ballad of the ERA.
+In 1978, she described her goal of bringing music both to people who are politically motivated and women in general.